wso2/docs-mi/en/docs/learn/examples/hl7-examples/file-transfer-using-hl7.md

 2. See that the files are immediately moved to the folder specified by the endpoint.

-## Transferring messages from HL7 to file system
+## Transfer messages from HL7 to file system

 Now, let's look at how we can receive an HL7 message and transfer it to a file system.